Gigantism and Acromegaly

 Stopping or reducing the overproduction of growth hormone is not easy.
 Doctors may need to use a combination of surgery, radiation therapy, and drug therapy.

-Surgery by an experienced surgeon is currently regarded as the best first treatment for most people with acromegaly caused by a tumor.
+Surgery to remove the pituitary tumor by an experienced surgeon is currently regarded as the best first treatment for most people with acromegaly caused by a tumor.
 It results in an immediate reduction in tumor size and growth hormone production, most often without causing deficiency of other pituitary hormones.

 Unfortunately, tumors are often large by the time they are found, and surgery alone does not usually cure the disorder.
 Radiation therapy is often used as a follow-up treatment, particularly if a substantial amount of the tumor remains after surgery and acromegaly persists.